 4. Leave Breathing Room in Your Schedule

 One of the most crucial things to do during a divorce is to be gentle with yourself.
-Some throw themselves into work or caring for their children, but this is often a way to bury your pain.
+Some throw themselves into work or caring for their children, but this is often a way to bury their pain.
 Sitting with your emotions can be difficult, but it’s a necessary part of healing.
 If there’s any wiggle room in your schedule, avoid filling it with extra tasks.
 Care for your body with healthy food and spend time on hobbies that feed your soul.